sttp/Specification/Sections/EstablishingConnections.md

 ### Forward Connections

 Under typical conditions, STTP publishers, as data providers, will use server-style sockets and STTP subscribers, as data consumers, will use client-style sockets to initiate connections to a publisher's listening socket.
 Establishing a server-style socket for a publisher and client-style sockets for any subscribers describes a connectivity model for STTP that is called a _forward connection_.
 Forward connections are expected to be the normal use case for STTP publisher/subscriber connections.
-However, for an STTP connection is does not matter which party, publisher or subscriber, is the server or the client from a socket perspective.
+However, for an STTP connection, is does not matter which party, publisher or subscriber, is the server or the client from a socket perspective.

 ### Reverse Connections